emdee-is/tox_profile/README.md

 things that it finds.
 Then can write what it found in JSON/YAML/REPR/PPRINT to a file.
 It can also test the nodes in a profile using ```nmap```.

-( There are somtimes problems with the json info dump of bytes keys:
+( There are sometimes problems with the json info dump of bytes keys:
 ```TypeError: Object of type bytes is not JSON serializable```)

 It can also download, select, or test nodes in a ```DHTnode.json``` file.